AThilenius/filament-rs/README.md

 view.set_clear_targets(true, true, false);
 ```

 Build a Vertex and Index buffer.
-Note that this will copy both buffers into
+Note that the above vectors will be 'moved'
-unmanaged memory, freeing the buffer once the copy-to-GPU is done, meaning the
+into unmanaged memory (without copying) and freed once the data has been copied
-Rust-side buffers can be freed at any time after these calls.
+to the GPU.

 ```rust
 let mut vertex_buffer = engine